w4-steve/angularjs-style-guide/README.md

   }
   ```

 * Avoid use of `$scope` service to define functions and properties as part of controllers.
-Use `$scope` only if It's really needed:
+Use `$scope` only if IT'S REALLY NEEDED:
     0. For publish and subscribe to events: `$scope.$emit`, `$scope.$broadcast`, and `$scope.$on`.
     0. For _watch_ values or collections: `$scope.$watch`, `$scope.$watchCollection`